ibrohimgets/ibrohimgets/README.md

 🐍 **Multimedia Engineering**
 🎓 Doing a Master's degree in Computer Science and AI at Dongguk University.
-🌍 I enjoy exploring quiet places and traveling to destinations both new and familiar.
+🌍 Enjoy quiet places and traveling, even to places I've been before.
 🔍 **Focus Areas:** Advanced Deep Learning Approaches for Cybersecurity and System Protection

 ## My Skills and Top Languages